McDonald's NSW Premier Cricket

 First Grade also plays for the First Grade Limited Overs Cup, which consists of five rounds plus Quarter Finals, Semi Finals and a Grand Final.

-The 2024/25 champions were Randwick Petersham Cricket Club.
+The 2025-26 champions were Eastern Suburbs Cricket Club.

 The Kingsgrove Sports T20 Cup